-All graduate students must hold a current, active, unencumbered license to practice as a registered nurse in Tennessee or another state that participates in the Enhanced Nurse Licensure Compact agreement with the ability to practice in the state of Tennessee, and any non-compact state in which the student is performing clinical requirements.
-Proof of current licensure must be submitted to the SON via the CastleBranch clinical document system.
+All graduate students must hold a current unencumbered Registered Nurse license with privileges to practice in any state where practicum hours will be completed.
+Graduate students should not be on probation and must report any past or current disciplinary action taken by a State Regulatory Board directly to the Dean of the School of Nursing Proof of current licensure must be submitted to the SON via the CastleBranch clinical document system.
 Any clinical hours planned to be completed outside of Tennessee or Virginia should be discussed with the course faculty, clinical faculty or program coordinator.